- How to Clean Makeup Brushes

 4. Rinse the bristles

-Keep going until the water runs clear.
+Keep twirling each brush and massaging the cleanser into them until the water runs clear.
 If makeup is still coming from the brush, repeat the process.
+This may take a couple of rinses, especially if you can't remember the last time you gave them a good wash.

 5. Squeeze out excess water

-Gently squeeze the water out and don't pull too hard or you might loosen the bristles.
-Then, lay your brush flat on a towel to dry.
+Gently squeeze the water out and make sure you don't pull too hard or you might loosen the bristles.
+Then, lay your brushes flat on a towel to dry.
+This sets each brush into its original shape.

 And voila!
 Now you know how to clean makeup brushes.

 Still having trouble with your skin even after cleansing your makeup brushes?
-Check out our article on Treat and Cover Post-Christmas Skin – you may just need to give your face a little detox and a break from makeup.
+Check out our article on The Perfect Winter Skin Care Routine – you may just need to give your face a little detox and a break from makeup.
 See why we're opting to spend more days makeup-free with our 7 Reasons to go Makeup-free.